yubrajbhoi/termux-python/README.md

 This is a fork of Python-3.13.5 with Termux patches (`termux.patch`) applied.

+You can build from source or download the DEB packages from below.
+Unless you know how to build on Linux I would recommend the binary packages.

+On some devices the binary packages might not work.
+In that case you will have to build from source.

+## Build from source

-But first make sure you have these dependencies installed with `apt` or `pkg`:
+First make sure you have these dependencies installed with `apt` or `pkg`:

  - `python`, this will install all dependencies needed to build `python-3.13.5`
  - `build-essential`, this will install `clang`, `make` etc